What Happens if You Default on Student Loans (It’s Not Pretty)

 6. You may not be able to renew your professional license

-What happens if you default on student loans is you risk losing any professional license you hold.
-Even if you don’t lose it outright, you won’t be able to renew it.
+When you don’t pay student loans, you risk losing any professional license you happen to hold.
+Even if you don’t lose your professional outright, you won’t be able to renew it.
 The license will become invalid after the renewal date.
 This can make it very difficult to find good employment even if you’re qualified and experienced for the role.

 With a student loan default on your record, you’ll have to give up any dreams you have of joining the Armed Forces.